sldion/cribl-node-server/README.md

 You can build with the command `npm run build`

-Dev server can be run by using
+### The UI
+A swagger UI is available when running locally at http://localhost:3000/api-docs

 ## Running the Tests

-The tests are run via Docker through the Dockerfile.test file.
+The tests are run via Dockesr through the Dockerfile.test file.
 This allows the tests to run in a controlled fresh environment

 Run the tests with: